akitikkx/Product-Search-Sample/README.md

 # Project Search Sample

-This is a simple MVVM Android app that displays a search field where the user can type any search term and the same results are returned from a test API endpoint.
+This is a simple MVVM Android app built in Kotlin that displays a search field where the user can type any search term and the same results are returned from a test API endpoint - in other words the same query parameters are always sent.
 The results are retrieved as the user types and cleared when the user clears the search field.
-These results are a product list which are clickable and on click navigates the user to the detail screen for the selected product.
+These results are a list of products displayed below the search field to the user which are clickable and on click navigates the user to the detail screen for the selected product.

 <img src="https://user-images.githubusercontent.com/2282990/184181055-dfe6b76f-740d-4e84-ad79-766ab864ac75.gif" width="246"/>

+## Architecture
+This project is built in Kotlin and uses the following libraries:

+- Jetpack Compose
+- ViewModel, State and Kotlin Flow
+- Rafael Costa's `Compose Destinations` library for navigation
+- Hilt
+- Compose Coil
+- Compose Material 3
+- Retrofit
+- OkHttp

 ### Code and directory structure
 ```